bklassen3434/air_hockey_rl/README.md

 python train.py
 ```

 Training parameters can be adjusted in `train.py`.
-Default training runs for 500k timesteps.
+Default training runs for 2M timesteps with 8 parallel environments.

 ### Watch AI vs AI